shsagir/play-area-sync/docs/craft-3-tune.md

 ### B. Update Craft with a SFTP workflow

+It's a bit more dangerous, updating Craft with a SFTP workflow.
+The goal is - again - to have your local Craft CMS and the one on fortrabbit in sync and to start locally first.
+Mind: An update will change the files, this might also trigger changes in the database structure.

+Locally: Use the update button in the control panel, or like above "composer update".
+This will also change your local database structure.

-Just use the shiny update button in the control panel locally and upload the changes.
-Then, to run the database migrations, access the control panel on remote and hit the "Finish" button.
+Then upload the file changes. `rsync` can help to sync only changed files, see our [rsync article](/rsync).
+Now your files on the fortrabbit are up-to-date, but the database structure might not.
+To run the database migrations on the fortrabbit App and thereby finish the installation, access the control panel on remote and hit the "Finish" button.

 ## Image tuning